Friends of Bank Hall: New developer

 Following the TV appearance, the group found a new developer, Urban Splash, to produce designs and an action plan for restoring Bank Hall and its 18 acre of leisure grounds.

 Urban Splash conducted a structural report in 2009 that enabled a plan of the building's restored interior to be developed.
 It was hoped that work would commence in 2010.
 However, delays with applications stalled the progress of the project.
 In February 2010 plans for the restoration were available at events for the public to view.
 The planning application was granted in February 2011, for the restoration of the house and gardens with enabling development in the old orchard site.

 Volunteers cleared the potting shed and greenhouse area ready for restoration in September, with further work carried out in November 2011, with the Heritage Trust for the North West builders dismantled the North wing porch as the gable was at risk of collapse.

 The planning application was granted in December 2011 for the restoration of the potting shed and greenhouse into the new visitor entrance.

 The project was taken on by the developer Next Big Thing, who began work on the clearing of the property in July 2017.
 Due to the COVID-19 pandemic, the project suffered delays, work was finally completed on the restoration of the house in 2020, with the residential area interiors and immediate (residents) gardens to the house completed in 2021.

 Future

-The Friends of Bank Hall continue to work with the Heritage Trust North West to maintain the gardens and are looking at opening the visitor centre in the prospect tower in 2022.
-The potting shed project is due to begin its first phase in November 2021 which will enable visitors to enter the grounds at open days.
+The Friends of Bank Hall continue to work with the Heritage Trust North West to maintain the gardens and opened the visitor centre in the prospect tower in December 2022.
+The potting shed project is ongoing, but will enable visitors to enter the grounds at open days and buy refreshments and provide improvements to the visitor facilities.

+In September 2023, a walled garden team was created and began to clear back the weeds that had developed since the 2020 COVID-19 pandemic and have recreated some of the borders, with the view to them being planted up with perennials in Spring 2024.